 This is a comprehensive book summary of the book Outwitting the Devil by Napoleon Hill.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.

 Worksheet: Download the interactive sheet for taking notes.

 The Book In Three Or More Sentences:

-A unique approach to understand the issues we possess as a nation and also on an individual level.
+A unique approach to understanding the issues we possess as a nation and also on an individual level.
 By interviewing the Devil himself, Napoleon Hill describes what is holding us back.
-The reason we’re depressed, overweight, addicted to narcotics, drugs, cigarettes, sex.
-During the conversation with the Devil, the curtain for a happy and successful life slowly uncovers.
+The reason we’re depressed, overweight, and addicted to narcotics, drugs, cigarettes, sex, etc. During the conversation with the Devil, the curtain for a happy and successful life slowly uncovers.

 The Core Idea:

 In the face of the Devil, the author is placing thoughts, habits, surroundings which are making us prisoners, slaves to his Majesty.
 Napoleon Hill helps us understand that “going to hell” doesn’t happen after we’re dead, it’s happening at this very moment – while we’re living.
 The insights from the conversation with the Devil hold the key to overcoming the negative things that are happening in our own lives.
 Convince us that having a clear idea of where we want to go is crucial for slaying our inner demons and thriving as individuals.